Automatic Classification of Subjective Time Perception Using Multi-modal Physiological Data of Air Traffic Controllers

 \section{Conclusion}

-In the present study, we were able to show that it is possible to estimate the perceived passage of time of air traffic controllers based on physiological data, such as PPG, EDA, and temperature measurements of a thermopile during helicopter training sequences of varying workload conditions with high accuracy up to 79~\%.
+We were able to show that it is feasible to estimate the perceived passage of time of air traffic controllers based on physiological data, such as PPG, EDA, and temperature measurements of a thermopile during helicopter training sequences of varying workload conditions with high accuracy up to 79~\%.
 EDA seems to provide the most descriptive features based on SHAP analysis.
 This finding reinforces our assumption that we can influence the perceived passage of time by varying mental workload given that EDA is considered a biomarker for mental workload and stress.
 In terms of our objective of building a \textit{ChronoPilot}-device, we have shown that we can use physiological data as feedback to close the control loop.

-For our future work, larger datasets may improve the likelihood of generalizability.
+For our future work, larger datasets may improve the chances for generalizability.
 This can be done in two ways: increasing the number of participants or the amount of data per participant.
 In addition, larger datasets would allow us to explore deep learning methods.
 The literature on exploiting physiological data to automatically detect a person's subjective time perception is scarce.
 To date, a~closed-loop approach for guided manipulation of time perception has not yet been attempted.
 Our results reported here encourage us in our effort of creating an automatic closed-loop approach for modulating subjective time perception in real-world scenarios as envisioned in the \textit{ChronoPilot} project.
 By exploiting the plasticity of subjective time perception, we can develop future technology that enhances productivity and well-being.